navapbc/wic-mt-demo-project-mock-api/docs/app/api-details.md

 ![Example Response](/docs/app/images/healthcheck-response.png)

 ## Eligibility Screener
-[POST /v1/eligibility-screener](/app/api/route/eligibility.py) is and endpoint for submitting an eligibility screener record.
+[POST /v1/eligibility-screener](/app/api/route/eligibility.py) is an endpoint for submitting an eligibility screener record.
 On successful submission, an `EligibilityScreener` record will be created in our database which will later be used to generate an [eligibility screener CSV](/app/api/scripts/create_eligibility_screener_csv.py).

 ### Example Request
 ![Example Request](/docs/app/images/eligibility-screener-request.png)